algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 `int 0` represents the sender, 1 is the first additional account passed in and 2 is the second additional account passed with the application call.

 The `_ex` opcodes return two values to the stack.
 The first value is a 0 or a 1 indicating the value was returned successfully or not, and the second value on the stack contains the actual value.
-These calls allow local and global states to be read from other accounts and applications (stateful smart contracts) as long as the account and the contract are in the accounts and applications arrays.
+These calls allow local and global states to be read from other accounts and applications (smart contracts) as long as the account and the contract are in the accounts and applications arrays.
 To read a local storage value with the `app_local_get_ex` opcode the following TEAL should be used.

 ```text tab="TEAL"
 int 0 // sender